jim-meyer/lottery_ticket_pruner/README.md

 # Lottery Ticket Pruner

-Deep Neural Networks (DNNs) can often benefit from "pruning" some weights in the network, turning dense matrices of weights into sparse matrices of weights with little or no loss in accuracy of the overall model. *In fact, these pruned networks often times result in better model accuracy!*
+Deep Neural Networks (DNNs) can often benefit from "pruning" some weights in the network, turning dense matrices of weights into sparse matrices of weights with little or no loss in accuracy of the overall model.

-This is a keras implementation of the pruning strategies outlined in two papers:
+This is a keras implementation of the most relevant pruning strategies outlined in two papers:

 - [The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks](https://arxiv.org/pdf/1803.03635.pdf)
 - [Deconstructing Lottery Tickets: Zeros, Signs, and the Supermask](https://eng.uber.com/deconstructing-lottery-tickets/)

+The pruning strategies implemented in this package can reduce the number of non-zero weights of CNNs, DNNs by 40-98% with negligible losses in accuracy of the final model.
+Various techniques like [MorphNet](https://ai.googleblog.com/2019/04/morphnet-towards-faster-and-smaller.html) can then be applied to further optimize these now sparse models to decrease model size and/or inference times.

 # Installation